-Here are 9 photos of knitting and crochet craft fair booths.
-You'll find a range of everything from adult and children's clothing, blankets, and hats and scarves displayed in baskets, on mannequins, hung from grid walls and on waterfall racks.
+These 10 craft fair booths feature a huge variety of knit and crocheted products.
+You'll find a range of everything from adult and children's clothing, blankets, pillows, hats, and scarves displayed in baskets, on mannequins, hung from gridwalls and on waterfall racks.

 I earn a commission for purchases made through links on this page.

 Here are some cute hats displayed in a simple basket.
-It is easy for passing customers to pick up items in this display.
+The display is casual and fits the product, and it's easy for passing customers to pick up items in this display.
+Sometimes simple is best!

 This display using grid walls has a lot of flexibility.
 Notice again how the waterfall style racks (this time attached to the grid walls) provide a lot of hanging space without allowing items to become completely hidden behind each other.

-Here's another booth using grid walls, this time to display children's clothing.
-Grid walls really do create a lot of options for displaying items you'd like to hang.
+Here's another booth using a gridwall display, this time to display children's clothing.
+Gridwalls really do create a lot of options for displaying items you'd like to hang.

 The whimsical pink metal display stand is perfectly suited to this brand's aesthetic.